-It’s up to you to work directly with the print company, but I can make recommendations based on my experience with previous projects.
-Hymnworks contracts with printing companies that use high-quality materials and a durable printing process, so you can be confident you’ll get a printed hymnal that is built to last.
-You should plan to print at least double the number of copies of your average Sunday attendance.
-So for a congregation of 250, for example, plan to print 500.
-The more you print, the cheaper they are.
+Hymnworks contracts with printing companies that use high-quality materials and a durable binding process, so you can be confident you’ll get a printed hymnal that is built to last.
+You should plan to order at least double the number of copies of your average Sunday attendance.
+So for a congregation of 250, for example, plan to print at least 500.
+The more copies you print, the cheaper they are!